hodaknak/webJam2024/icebreakers.md

 11. If you could instantly learn a new talent, what would it be?
 12. How is GIF pronounced?
 13. Is a hotdog a sandwich?
-14. What are your biggest phobias?
+14. What is your preferred electronic device?
 15. What clubs have you participated in?
 16. What is something you hate doing?
 17. What is something you love doing?